 - Approval of the faculty in the Department of Sociology

 - Approval of the Graduate School

 International students must submit additional documentation, such as a TOEFL exam to assess English language proficiency.
-International applicants should consult the university’s Admissions Office web site. http://admissions.utah.edu/apply/international/
+International applicants should consult the University’s Internationl Admissions Office.

-Admission to the graduate program in sociology requires a strong undergraduate foundation in sociology or a related field from a fully accredited college or university.
+Admission to the graduate program in Sociology requires a strong undergraduate foundation in Sociology or a related field from a fully accredited college or university.
 Student’s qualifications, interests, and previous experiences are evaluated through three letters of recommendation and a personal statement.
-Applicants must also submit official scores from the GRE exam, transcripts from previous universities or colleges, as well as a writing sample.
+Applicants must also submit transcripts from previous universities or colleges.
+They are also encouraged to submit a writing sample.

-- Statement of Purpose: A brief (three-page maximum) statement outlining your present sociological interests and goals, your academic and career interests, and any additional information that might be helpful in evaluating your application.
+- A brief (three-page maximum) statement outlining your present sociological interests and goals, your academic and career interests and any additional information that might be helpful in evaluating your application.

-- Writing Sample: Applicants are given the opportunity to submit an original piece of writing, typically a paper they wrote as an undergraduate student, to show their writing and critical thinking skills. (optional)
+- Applicants are given the opportunity to submit an original piece of writing, typically a paper they wrote as an undergraduate student, to show their writing and critical thinking skills.